/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 AI agents and MCP clients can operate as full-fledged user agents and run frontend web forms.
 These forms can provide custom user experiences within the AI agent's frontend environment.
 The MCP client must initiate user authentication according to the MCP authorization specification, and use the system browser.

 When you use the Curity Identity Server to secure MCP servers, you can use API-driven flows to manage step-up authentication and high-privilege operations.
+For high sensitivity data you can incorporate financial-grade user authentication and consent.
 As a result, you optimize both security and user experience.

 Newsletter